garydavenport73/spaid/README.md

 - `save database` - which will save a copy of the JSON datbase like object which is hidden in the div.
 - `load database` - which will load in the database to the hidden div for use in the web page.
 - `show/hide database` - which will toggle the hidden div containing the JSON database-like object.
-- `an input box` - you put SQL statments in there.
+- `an input box` - you put SQL statments in there.  <span style='color:orange'>UPDATE:</span> Now accepts multiple SQL statements separated by semicolon ;.
-- `run button` - which will execute the SQL statments.
+- `run button` - which will execute the SQL statements.
 - `a show/hide results button` which toggles a tabular format showing the results of the SQL statments.

 <img src=screenshot2.png>